Lucyware/typography-/pages/about.md

 Me Too!
 Hopefully you will enjoy scrolling through and learn something new!

-## **ABOUT ME**

-Hey there, I'm Lucy and welcome to TV Typography!

-I am new to the wonderful world of Blogging and am very pleased to be able to share with you all my interesting and unique thoughts around the wonderful world of television.

-As I have always been intrigued about the magic of the TV universe, how it can transport you to another world and take you to another place and time.
-Where you can test your knowledge and imagination all in one place.
-See the words from a page come to life before your eyes.

-It has been what had linked my interests and passions all in one place, on one screen.

-And I am also now able to do that in my day-to-day life as a student at Oxford Brookes university.

-So if you’re a TV and little bit of a history buff like I am, you’ve come to the right place.

 ## **ABOUT THE SITE**

 My goals for this site is it to be a place for people to feed their curiosity on the reasons behind why you are attracted to a certain tv programme and the thoughts gone into creating a specific brand.
 As well as the adaptation that have taken place over a number of years.

+Many aren't even aware of what draws them to certain programmes and what captivates them in hopes that they keep watching. this site is a place for people to explore that side of the TV industry and help them in their own research.